russelljjarvis/Spike2Vec.jl/README.md

 * Models can be simulated as 16Bit Float (to run bigger networks with more speed or the same sized network with less memory allocation).
 * CUDA compilitability
 * Adaptive Exponential Integrate and Fire Neuron.

+## Documentation

+The documentation of this package is not finished yet.
+For now, just check `examples` folder.